 |Grosscup: "OWN": Ownership for Workers Now!|

-• Probably because of the “long lost” speech from 1907 by Judge Peter S. Grosscup that we’ve been posting (and which is scheduled to end on Monday), we got more visits to this blog on both days of last weekend than we’ve been averaging on the weekdays.
+• Probably because of the “long lost” speech from 1907 by Judge Peter S. Grosscup that our Justice University History Department has been posting (and which is scheduled to end on Monday), we got more visits to this blog on both days of last weekend than we’ve been averaging on the weekdays . . . which suggests that a more structured JU webinar or class on Grosscup might be well received.
 Maybe we should consider putting the entire speech on .pdf and giving it out as a premium to anyone who contributes to the “Five for the Family” campaign.

 • As of this morning, we have had visitors from 57 different countries and 47 states and provinces in the United States and Canada to this blog over the past two months.
 Most visitors are from the United States, Canada, the United Kingdom, Kenya, and India.
 The most popular postings this past week were “The Purpose of Production,” “Thomas Hobbes on Private Property,” “Halloween Horror Special XIII: Mean Green Mother from Outer Space,” “Knute Rockne and Social Justice,” and “The Great Sprawlmart Conspiracy.”